LevelAsian/jQrg-Mate/README.md

 3. Let it sit for at least 7min.
 4. Then remove the tea filter,
 5. Add:
-  - the sugar
+  - The sugar
-  - the citric acid
+  - The citric acid
-6. stir until dissolved.
+6. Stir until dissolved.
-7. Cool down the "mate base": Put it in the fridge for some minutes (optionally add ice cubes)
+7. Cool down the "mate base": Put it in the fridge fo r some minutes (optionally add ice cubes)
 8. Combine carbonated water and the cold "mate base" in a 1:1 ratio.

 ## References